gdamjan/uwsgi-deployments/README.md

 Each application runs as it's own uwsgi process (and its own systemd service), typically with its own user, resources, limits, and configuration.

-Most of the examples can also run standalone with just uwsgis http server for testing.
+Most of the examples can also run standalone with just the uwsgi http server for testing.
+To run the nginx setup, you need to run `uwsgi --ini uwsgi.ini:nginx`.

 For php applications I've tried to limit the execution of php scripts to just the minimal set, sometimes using the `php-app` to just run a single php script